 Spelling variations of this family name include: Leser, Lesser, Lesserer, Leserer, Leyser, Leyserer, Layserer, Layser, Loeser and many more.

-Another 101 words (7 lines of text) are included under the topic Early laser Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early laser Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: